Walter Annenberg: Business career

 Annenberg was named Broadcast Pioneers of Philadelphia's Person of the Year in 1983 and was inducted into the Broadcast Pioneers of Philadelphia Hall of Fame in 1992.

 In 1995, he received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, one of the Jefferson Awards for Public Service, given out annually by the American Institute for Public Service.

-The Annenberg Space for Photography, dedicated to both digital images and print photography was opened in Los Angeles' Century City in 2009 by the Annenberg Foundation and its trustees.
-The first exhibit featured the work of John Baldessari, Catherine Opie, Douglas Kirkland, Julius Shulman, Lauren Greenfield, and Carolyn Cole.
+Philanthropy

+During his lifetime, it is estimated that Annenberg donated over $2 billion.
+He once said that "education... holds civilization together".
+Many school buildings, libraries, theaters, hospitals, and museums across the United States now bear his name.

+Annenberg established the Annenberg School for Communication at the University of Pennsylvania and the Annenberg School for Communication and Journalism at the University of Southern California.
+In 1993, he donated $100 million to the Peddie School, the largest donation ever to a school when accounting for inflation.

+In the early 1980s, Annenberg founded the Annenberg Center for Health Sciences at Eisenhower in Rancho Mirage, California.
+In the mid-1980s, he established the Annenberg Fellowship to Eton College, a one-year fellowship for one US graduating college senior (chosen from a rotating list of US universities including Duke, Harvard, Penn, Princeton, Yale, and others) to spend a year teaching and serving as a cultural ambassador to the famous British boys' school.
+In 1989, he established the Annenberg Foundation, and 1993, created the Annenberg Challenge, a US$500 million, five-year reform effort and the largest single gift ever made to American public education.

 Personal life

 In 1939, Annenberg married Bernice Veronica Dunkelman.
 Bernice was raised in a Jewish family in Canada, the daughter of Canadian businessman David Dunkelman who was known for mass-producing low-cost suits and selling them at a single price of $14 at his chain of 65 retail stores.
 They divorced in 1950 after eleven years together.
 While married, Dunkelman and Annenberg had two children: a daughter, Wallis, and son, Roger.
 Roger died by suicide in 1962; to commemorate his death, Harvard University, where Roger was a student at the time, now has a Roger Annenberg Hall named in his honor.

 In 1951, Annenberg married Leonore "Lee" Cohn.
 Lee was a niece of Harry Cohn, the founder and president of Columbia Pictures.
 Although of Jewish ethnicity, she was raised a Christian Scientist by her uncle's wife.
 Despite being born to Jewish families, the Annenbergs were not practitioners of Judaism; they regularly celebrated Easter and Christmas with family and friends.
+In 1993 Leonore and Walter Annenberg were awarded the National Medal of Arts.